sheikhdiallo/COM304_FOUNDATION_1/workup/session9/docs/network-layer.md

 Note however that the bottom address of this range is reserved the `network address` 192.168.0.0 and the top address of this range is reserved as the `broadcast address` 192.168.0.255 which leaves us 254 usable host addresses in this network.

-THe `broadcast address` is used by a host in the subnet to send a message which will be received by all hosts in the subnet regardless of their ip address.
+The `broadcast address` is used by a host in the subnet to send a message which will be received by all hosts in the subnet regardless of their ip address.

 Lets take another example `192.168.10.1/30`